carim07/carim-web/content/posts/terraform-lambda-permissions/index.md

 ## Wrapping Up

-What started as a simple "why didn't these Lambdas run?" question turned into a deep dive through AWS behavior, Terraform state management, and the hidden complexities of infrastructure migrations.
-The Lambda permissions were just the symptom—the real story was about how multiple architectural changes can compound in unexpected ways.

-The `replace_triggered_by` solution is elegant, but more importantly, it's defensive.
-It protects against not just this specific issue, but any future scenario where Lambdas need to be replaced.
-And given how often infrastructure evolves (VPC changes, runtime updates, package type migrations), that peace of mind is worth it.
+The `replace_triggered_by` solution is defensive infrastructure - it protects against not just this specific issue, but any future scenario where Lambdas need to be replaced.
+Given how often infrastructure evolves (VPC changes, runtime updates, package type migrations), that peace of mind is worth it.

-If you're managing Lambda functions with Terraform, especially if you've got EventBridge or S3 triggers, I'd highly recommend implementing this pattern before you run into the same drift issues we did.
+If you're managing Lambda functions with Terraform and EventBridge or S3 triggers, implement this pattern before you run into drift issues.
+Your future self will thank you.

-Have you encountered similar state drift problems with Terraform and AWS?
-I'd love to hear about your experiences!